 # 10 – Head Injury

-Soundgarden debuted Ultramega OK in 1988, and much like with the bands of the grunge/alternative inner circle, it was a more rambunctious and primitive direction; the only substance here being lightning fast riffs and tempos with Cornell’s high-octane screams.
-But underneath this unpolished inception is an album that prematurely conceived the style that would mold Soundgarden.
-Head Injury is a great little headrush that very much displays a Sex Pistols-like flare with a cudgeling rhythm.
+Soundgarden debuted Ultramega OK in 1988, and, much like the bands of the grunge/alternative inner circle, it was a more rambunctious, primitive direction; the only substance here was lightning-fast riffs and tempos, with Cornell’s high-octane screams.
+But beneath this unpolished debut is an album that foreshadowed the style that would mold Soundgarden.
+Head Injury is a great little headrush that very much displays a Sex Pistols-like flair with a cudgeling rhythm.

 # 9 – Birth Ritual

-This rare song was first heard in Cameron Crowe’s 1992 film Singles, a story centered around romance and the Seattle music scene; there was a scene in the film where they performed it live.
-This is one of many songs that properly punctuate their stoner rock groove and penchant for odd time signatures, with lyrics plagued with symbolism relating to life and death; kind of hard to interpret the meaning in the midst of such wild imagery, but its beautiful imagery nonetheless.
+This rare song was first heard in Cameron Crowe’s 1992 film Singles, a story centered on romance and the Seattle music scene; the film included a live performance of it.
+This is one of many songs that effectively punctuate their stoner rock groove and penchant for odd time signatures, with lyrics laden with symbolism relating to life and death; it’s hard to interpret the meaning amid such wild imagery, but it’s beautiful imagery nonetheless.

 # 8 – I Awake

-Their sophomore album, Louder Than Love, released in 1989, was the beginning of a newly constructed sound for the band; they were now composing more enthusiastic melodies in between their metal roots.
+Their sophomore album, Louder Than Love, released in 1989, marked the beginning of a new sound for the band; they were now composing more upbeat melodies within their metal roots.
 The song starts out very nightmarish before descending into a murky atmosphere of slow-driving velocity, with that Black Sabbath swagger they were known for.
-But it’s of course Chris Cornell’s hypnotic cadence that brings out a sense of reverie.
+But it’s, of course, Chris Cornell’s hypnotic cadence that brings out a sense of reverie.

 # 7 – Beyond the Wheel